zjromani/music-frontend/README.md

 ## Service Interaction Diagram

-Below is a sequence diagram showing how the frontend interacts with the [Concert](https://github.com/zjromani/concertservice) and [Song](https://github.com/zjromani/songservice) services, as well as external APIs to retrieve data:
+Below is a sequence diagram showing how the frontend interacts with the [Music BE](https://github.com/zjromani/music-service) and [Song](https://github.com/zjromani/songservice) services, as well as external APIs to retrieve data:

 ```mermaid